-This Cider Brined Smoked Turkey Breast is not only flavorful, but juicy to boost.
-Brined turkey breast combined with a sweet and savory sweet rub make for a turkey breast that is just as good for a weekday dinner as it is served on a special occasion.
+This smoked turkey breast is not only flavorful, but juicy to boost.
+Cider-brined turkey breast combined with a sweet and savory sweet rub makes for a turkey breast that is just as good for a weekday dinner as it is served on a special occasion.

 Smoked Turkey Breast